jimzord12/Game-Frontend-Deploy/README.md

 ## Technologies

-This Game is a browser-based, meaning that a browser program (ex.
+This Game is browser-based, meaning that a browser program (ex.
 Chrome, Firefox, etc.) is required to play it.
 <br />
 Therefore, for its development some of the most modern and popular Web Technologies were used.
 <br />